Why you

 toward one side.
 Your shoulders should be located equally

-distant from your knees.
-One shoulder should not extend forward or back farther
+distant from your knees as well as you can.
+One shoulder should not extend

-than the other.
+forward or back farther than the other.

 Don’t curve or lean